Lenny Kravitz honored with a star on the Hollywood Walk of Fame - ExBulletin

-Of course, she took advantage of the moment to make fun of her father.
+Zo, the musician's only daughter, then took a moment to poke fun at her father.

-“You eat every crumb and lick the plate,” she explained.
-“Life is your art and that’s why your music is inspiring and important.”

-Washington then took the mic to praise “The Butler” actor as “more than a friend, more than a brother, we're twins, we just don't look alike.”

-After the Hollywood Chamber of Commerce declared March 12 Lenny Kravitz Day in Hollywood, the “Again” singer had a few words to say.
+After the Hollywood Chamber of Commerce declared March 12 Lenny Kravitz Day in Hollywood, the 59-year-old said a few words.

 “I am forever grateful to everyone who took the time to be here today, but I am especially honored to see the people who have watched me grow into an artist,” Kravitz said.